 USB to Serial Adapter (aka FTDI adapter):

 The connection between your computer and the Geiger kit is made through a USB to serial adapter (dongle).
 These are sometimes referred to as an "FTDI cable or board".
-One end plugs into USB on your computer and the other end plugs into the FTDI connector on the Geiger board.
-On the computer side it makes a virtual serial port, and on the Geiger board side, a TTL level serial.
+One end plugs into USB on your computer and the other end plugs into the FTDI connector on the kit.
+On the computer side it makes a virtual serial port, and on the kit side, it's TTL level serial.
 Drivers must be loaded for your OS.
 On Windows they are generally installed automatically.

 These adapters allow you to do two things:

 Note: When you use a USB to serial device that also supplies power to the board, it's not a good idea to also power the board with batteries at the same time.
-I've made this mistake with no apparent harm, but normally, I just plug the cable in with the battery disconnected and it powers the whole board.
+I've made this mistake often with no apparent harm, but normally, I just plug the cable in with the battery disconnected and it powers the board.